-For more information, please refer to NEA's website. (www.nea.gov.sg)
+For more information, please refer to NEA's website.

 Security of Water Storage Tanks

 With effect from 1 July 2011, all Town Councils (TCs), Management Corporation Strata Titles (MCSTs) and Building Owners are required to strengthen the security of water tanks on their premises.